How to keep your home safe and warm

 Saving on electricity bills

-How can I use electricity in my home more efficiently?
+How can I use electricity in a way that keeps the bill down?

-• When washing your clothes, run your washing machine at 30 degrees and try to only wash when you have a full load.
-You could also try cutting back by one wash a week.
+• run your washing machine at 30 degrees Celsius when washing clothes and try to only wash full loads.
+Cutting back by one wash a week can also help

-• Hanging clothes up to dry instead of using a tumble dryer can help to save energy.
-Just remember to keep your home ventilated to avoid condensation and mould.
-We have more tips on this in the section above.
+• hang clothes to dry instead of using a tumble dryer to save energy.
+Keep your home aired out to prevent condensation and mould

-• Avoid leaving devices on standby and turn off plug sockets at the wall when they’re not in use.
+• use LED or other energy-efficient light bulbs to reduce costs.
+Avoid leaving devices on standby and turn off plug sockets at the wall when not in use

-Could a smart home device help to save me money in the long run?
+Could a smart home device help save me more money over time?

-These small appliances can help you to live a healthier life in a more energy efficient home and may gradually help you to save money on bills.
-By monitoring your energy usage in real-time, you can track how much you’re using and where you can cut down.
+These small devices can help you to live a healthier life in a more energy efficient home, which can save you money on bills.
+By monitoring your energy use in real-time, you can track how much you’re using and where you can cut down.

 What should I do if there’s a power cut?

-• Try to keep your mobile phone charged in case of an emergency.
-You could consider buying a power bank so you don’t have to worry about running out of battery.
+• keep your mobile phone charged and consider getting a power bank so you don’t run out of battery

-• Put a blanket over you fridge and freezer and keep them closed – this will help them to stay colder for much longer
+• put a blanket over your fridge and freezer and keep them closed to help them stay cold longer

-• Turn off all of your electrical appliances.
-They can pose a risk if they come back on when you’re not there.
+• turn off all electrical appliances.
+They can be dangerous if they come back on when you’re not there

 Heating your home